moderndatacompany/dataos.info/docs/products/data_product/recipes/ci_cd.md

 ### **8. Error fixes**

-Fix the possible errors by following the below steps.

 - If an error occurs during the push due to a large file size, navigate to your repository settings.
 Under **Repository details**, open the **Advanced** dropdown, uncheck the “Block pushes with files over 100MB” option, and save the changes.
 Then push again.